tfpauly/privacy-proxy/draft-private-access-tokens.md

 The PAT architecture does not enforce strong constraints around the definition of a Client identity and allows it to be defined entirely by a Mediator.
-If a user can create an arbitrary number of Client identities that are accepted by one or more Mediators, a malicious user can easily game this architecture and defeat the Issuer's ability to enforce per-Client policies.
+If a user can create an arbitrary number of Client identities that are accepted by one or more Mediators, a malicious user can easily abuse the system to defeat the Issuer's ability to enforce per-Client policies.

 These multiple identities could be Sybil or true identities.